apphiaWang/fixxx/readme.md

 ```sh
 ./filesystem <your_admin_name>
 ```
 (First time execution: this will create folders and keypairs)
 (Normal execution: will do the login verification based on the provide username)

-Press ctrl + C to exit the file system.
+Press ctrl + C or type `exit` command to exit the file system.

 ## Auth part
 public key location: ./public_keys/adminName_public.pem
-private key location: ./filesystem/private_keys/adminName_private.pem
+private key location: ./filesystem/.private_keys/adminName_private.pem

 Works are tracked at [Trello](https://trello.com/b/GKl7tSmP/cmpt785-bibifi).